Yore1123/CLVisc3.1/README.md

    sudo apt-get -y install cuda-toolkit-12-4
 ```

-   Note: CUDA already includes OpenCL, you do NOT need to install OpenCL additionally!
+   __Note__: CUDA already includes OpenCL, you do NOT need to install OpenCL additionally!
 You only need to write these commands,

 ```bash
    export OpenCL_INCPATH=/usr/local/cuda-12.4/include